At Calvert Manor, life is a getaway on Piscataway Bay

 “We had a socially distanced meeting of the board in the pavilion there last week amid the ospreys and eagles eating their dinners,” she said.

-Colleen Puterbaugh and her husband Lee bought their house in 2016.
+Colleen Puterbaugh and her husband, Lee, bought their house in 2016.
 “Connection to nature and the land is a big reason why many people choose to live in our little neck of the woods,” she said.

 Puterbaugh commutes to Clinton, Md., (20 minutes by car) and her husband works “around the corner” on their commercial beef cattle farm.